wilfredinni/python-cheatsheet/cheatsheet/string-formatting.md

 <base-disclaimer>
   <base-disclaimer-title>
-    From the official <a href="https://docs.python.org/3/library/stdtypes.html?highlight=sprintf#printf-style-string-formatting">Python 3 documentation</a>
+    From the <a href="https://docs.python.org/3/library/stdtypes.html?highlight=sprintf#printf-style-string-formatting">Python 3 documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
     The formatting operations described here (<b>% operator</b>) exhibit a variety of quirks that lead to a number of common errors [...].
 Using the newer <a href="#formatted-string-literals-or-f-strings">formatted string literals</a> [...] helps avoid these errors.
 These alternatives also provide more powerful, flexible and extensible approaches to formatting text.